mahlberg-lab/clic/docs/cliccorpora.rst

 one of our four pre-selected corpora: DNov – Dickens's Novels (15 texts), 19C – 19th Century Reference Corpus (29 texts), ChiLit – 19th
-Century Children's Literature Corpus (71 texts) and ArTs – Additional Requested Texts (23 texts).
+Century Children's Literature Corpus (71 texts) and ArTs – Additional Requested Texts (31 texts).
 ArTs includes additional GCSE and A-Level titles (please see Appendix 2 for an overview of all CLiC texts listed in the AQA, OCR and Edexcel GCSE and A-Level English specifications).
 The ArTs corpus was not designed to be analysed as a whole, but rather to add individual requests to CLiC.

-In order to **select texts** in any of the CLiC analysis tabs, go to control bar on the right-hand side (circled in the figure below).
+In order to **select texts** in any of the CLiC analysis tabs, go to controlbar on the right-hand side.
 You can select any or all of the texts by picking the corpora from a drop-down list or typing their names into a textbox.
 For example, in the Concordance tool, once you have clicked on the Concordance tab, a textbox labeled **'Search the